 Materials provided: My Little Journals

-Stamped rainforest images on the cover of the journals with stamp set that was included in the November toy bin.
+Stamped rainforest images on the cover of the journals with a stamp set that was included in the November toy bin.

 Grateful Friendship Feather